RiisDev/StrikeLink/docs/strikelink/demoparser/parsing/matchstats.md

 #### Parameters

 `Duration` [TimeSpan](https://docs.microsoft.com/en-us/dotnet/api/system.timespan)<br>
+The total duration of the match.

 `TerroristScore` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The final score achieved by the Terrorist team.

 `CounterTerroristScore` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
+The final score achieved by the Counter-Terrorist team.

 `Outcome` [MatchOutcome](./strikelink/demoparser/parsing/matchoutcome.md)<br>
+The outcome of the match, indicating which team won or if the match was drawn.

 `ServerLocation` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The geographic location of the server where the match was played, or null if not available.

 `ServerAddress` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The network address of the server, or null if not available.

 `ServerPort` [Nullable&lt;Int32&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The port number used by the server, or null if not available.

 `GameType` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The type or mode of the game played, or null if not specified.

 `MaxPlayers` [Nullable&lt;Int32&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The maximum number of players allowed on the server during the match, or null if not specified.

 `Date` [Nullable&lt;DateTimeOffset&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The date and time when the match occurred, or null if not available.

 `Map` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The name of the map on which the match was played, or null if not specified.

 `MatchShareCode` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+A shareable code that uniquely identifies the match, or null if not available.

 `ServerName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The display name of the server, or null if not specified.

 `DemoClientName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
+The name of the client used to record the match demo, or null if not available.

 `NetworkProtocol` [Nullable&lt;Int32&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The network protocol version used by the server, or null if not specified.

 `FocusSteamId` [Nullable&lt;UInt64&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.nullable-1)<br>
+The Steam ID of the player in focus for this match, or null if not specified.

+**Remarks:**

+Date may be incorrect as it is pulled from FileInfo if it fails to be parsed via demo

 ## Methods